Gl0deanR/create-flask-app/README.md

 This will start the app in debug mode and is ready for you to use.
 First you should go to [localhost:5000/register](http://localhost:5000/register) to register a new user.
 After that you will be able to log in going to [localhost:5000/login](http://localhost:5000/login).
-The home page is protected by the ```@login_required``` decorator of the Flask-Login package so that only logged in users can see it.
+The home page is protected by the ```@login_required``` decorator of the Flask-Login package so that only logged-in users can see it.

 ## Easy to start

-You only need to clone this repo, install the requests.txt file and run the database commands and you're done.
+You only need to clone this repo, install the requests.txt file and run the database commands, and you're done.
 I recommend using the latest versions (I will do my best to keep it updated as quickly as I can).

 The starter project has 3 pages: